DataBrewery/cubes/doc/introduction.rst

 Cube, Dimensions, Facts and Measures
 ====================================

-The framework thiks of the data as a cube with multiple dimensions:
+The framework models the data as a cube with multiple dimensions:

 .. figure:: images/cube-dims_and_cell.png
     :align: center